Last Updated on January 29, 2023 by Heather

 What Is Epcot’s Festival of The Arts?

 The Epcot International Festival of the Arts made its debut in 2017 at Disney Worlds Epcot theme park from Jan 17-Feb 24.
 Typically Disney has over 25 Disney artists featuring their work at the event each year.
-However, this year, due to Covid, they had to make some modifications.
-The event still features everything from food to entertainment to interactive displays of shows, shopping, snacks, and much more.
-We’re here to give you the scoop on why year after year this festival keeps coming back to Epcot!
+Covid caused Disney to make some modifications but thankfully things are back to normal now!
+This festival really celebrates art in all kinds of ways and incorporates an artsy flare to just about everything in World Showcase.

 Things to do at Festival of The Arts